ComfyNodePRs/PR-ComfyUI-DataBeast-808c8c87/README.md

     cfg: 2.666,
   - prompt: "A cat wearing a blue tie."
     cfg: 3.0,
-  - prompt: "A bird weawring a silver star."
+  - prompt: "A bird wearing a silver star."
     cfg: 2.0,
-  - prompt: "A bird weawring a silver star."
+  - prompt: "A bird wearing a silver star."
     cfg: 2.333,
-  - prompt: "A bird weawring a silver star."
+  - prompt: "A bird wearing a silver star."
     cfg: 2.666,
-  - prompt: "A bird weawring a silver star."
+  - prompt: "A bird wearing a silver star."
     cfg: 3.0,
 ```